I have kept a variety of pet rabbits and enjoy sharing what I've learned about bunny care with others.

 Rabbit Food: What's Safe and What's Not

 Feeding your bunny is a more difficult task than it may seem at first.
 Popular lore has it that rabbits live off of carrots and lettuce.
-However, the reality is that feeding them nothing but lettuce and carrots will kill it pretty quickly and in a rather unpleasant fashion.
+However, the reality is that feeding them nothing but lettuce and carrots would kill it pretty quickly—and in a rather unpleasant fashion.
 There is a wide range of foods that you should not feed your rabbit, which also includes cabbage and parsnips.

-The point of this article however, is to discuss what is good for your bunnies to eat.
-It's actually pretty simple: They should be fed a diet mostly comprised of grass hay (the simple stuff, otherwise often known as Timothy hay).
+The point of this article, however, is to discuss what is good for your bunnies to eat.
+It's actually pretty simple: They should be fed a diet mostly composed of grass hay (the simple stuff, otherwise known as Timothy hay).
 They can also be fed straight grass, but the grass should always be dry.

-Grass or hay should make up the bulk of your rabbit's diet.
+Hay or grass should make up the bulk of your rabbit's diet.
 One of these foods should always be available for it to munch.
 If you do feed it grass, make sure it has not come from anywhere that may have been treated with pesticides.

 Pellets can also make up part of a rabbit's diet, but be sparing in how much you feed.
 Pellets, especially brands that contain little treats and seeds, are the equivalent of loading your pets up on cheeseburgers and fries.
 So while your little one will always be happy to eat these foods, they should be occasional treats, never the main meal.
 Straight pellets are slightly better, but they are still often quite concentrated food sources.

 3. Fresh Vegetables

 Some fresh vegetables and fruit make great additions to their diet, but you should take a few precautions.
 Produce should only be fed to rabbits older than six months.
 After they are six months old, vegetables and fruits can be introduced in small amounts, one at a time.
 Sudden dietary changes can upset their digestive system, resulting in sickness and diarrhea—pleasant for neither owner nor pet.